 Portfolio Management Overview

-The Property area operates in a competitive market as Australian Government agencies are not bound to lease their accommodation from it.
+The Property area operates in a competitive market as Australian Government entities are not bound to lease their accommodation from it.

-However, if an agency needs to occupy a government-owned building, the Property Branch is required to provide the building on a commercial basis.
+However, if an entity needs to occupy a government-owned building, the Property Portfolio Operations Branch is required to provide the building on a commercial basis.

 - achieve a commercial rate of return on the portfolio;

 - maintain the condition of the portfolio to industry standards;

 - meet the future needs of tenant entities as agreed by government;

 - contain its management costs within market benchmarks;